-- 1. The Union shall give notice to strike (or until the Union goes on strike) or, - The Employer shall give notice of lock-out (or the Employer shall lock out its employees) or, - The parties shall conclude a renewal or revision of this Agreement or enter into a new Collective Agreement, whichever is the earliest.
+- 1. The Union shall give notice to strike (or until the Union goes on strike) or, - 2.
+The Employer shall give notice of lock-out (or the Employer shall lock out its employees) or, - 3.
+The parties shall conclude a renewal or revision of this Agreement or enter into a new Collective Agreement, whichever is the earliest.

 Approved and Adopted by:

+Erin Geisinger Senior Manager, Human Resources

-THE BOARD OF SCHOOL TRUSTEESS SCHOOL DISTRICT #35 (LANGLEY)
+THE BOARD OF SCHOOL TRUSTEES SCHOOL DISTRICT #35 (LANGLEY)

+This day of2023

+Taylor Holoboff CUPE 1260 President

 THE CANADIAN UNION OF PUBLIC EMPLOYERS, LOCAL 1260

-This 19 day of June 2019

-This 19 day of Vune 201
+This day of2023

-For the Employer

-For CUPE Local 1260